Carinsurance.com Insights

 Car insurance rates by age group in Wyoming

-Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
-Wyoming drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,694 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Wyoming, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,983 annually.

 See the average rates by age group below: